Alexander & Co. provides Capital Gains Tax advice to clients who need to pay Capital Gains Tax on their profits or gains when selling their assets.

 We regularly advise individuals on their Capital Gains Tax liabilities.
 This can be from the disposal of personal possessions, shares or often the sale of a second property.
 Whether this be a buy-to-let property or where an individual has become an accidental landlord, through marriage or inheritance.

-Capital Gains advice for Businesses
+Capital Gains Advice for Businesses

 Our corporate team can advise businesses and shareholders on their Capital Gains Tax liability that may arise.